enormandeau/barque/README.md

 databases.

 **Barque** can also produce OTUs, which are then annotated using a database.
-These annotated OTUs are then used as a database to find read counts per OTU per sample.
+These annotated OTUs are then used as a database themselves to find read counts per OTU per sample, effectively "annotating" the reads with the OTUs that were previously found.

 ## Use cases